 What is Haven?

 Haven – Understanding Sexual Assault™ is a web-based course developed by EverFi™ that addresses the critical issues of sexual assault, relationship violence, and stalking, which impact countless college students across the country.
-As many of you may be aware, the rate of sexual assault and relationship abuse on university and college campuses is unacceptably high.
 Haven provides incoming students with important information, including key definitions, bystander strategies, and resources that will help to foster a safer and healthier place to live, learn, and work.

 Do I need to complete Haven?

-San Jose State University expects all incoming undergrad and graduate students to complete Haven.
-If you are an incoming student remember to check your e-mail/MySJSU account for more information about the program and how to complete it.
+San Jose Staté University requires all incoming undergraduate and graduate students to complete Haven.
+If you are an incoming student, remember to check your e-mail/MySJSU account for more information about the program and how to complete it.

 How do I complete Haven?

-Instructions on how to access Haven were sent out through your MySJSU account.
-Go to the website link provided and login using the SJSU specific course code.
+Instructions on how to access Haven are sent out through your MySJSU account when course opens.
+Go to the website link provided and login using My SJSU/ student ID number and password.
 Note: This is a different process than signing up for your regular SJSU courses.